UC-Davis-molecular-computing/scadnano-python-package/tutorial/tutorial.md

     design.strand(23, 288).move(-144).as_scaffold()  # bottom part of scaffold has a "nick" design.strand(23, 144).move(-144).as_scaffold()  #
 ```

+We drew the scaffold precursor on helix 23 as two strands, each half the length (144) of those on other helices (288).
+But we could alternately think of it as one strand of length 288 that has had a "nick" created in the middle, so we could have created it similarly to the other helices and then called the method [Design.add_nick](https://scadnano-python-package.readthedocs.io/en/latest/#scadnano.Design.add_nick).
+This is how we will create the staples later, which have many more nicks on each helix than the scaffold.

 Execute the script.
 The file `24_helix_rectangle.sc` is getting large now, so we won't show the whole thing, but the `strands` field should be non-empty now and start something like this: